-To provide for a reasonable period of time for extended maternity leave without pay to female employees where there is a valid medical reason.
+To provide for a reasonable period of time for extended maternity leave without pay to employees where there is a valid medical reason.

-Section 6: Pregnancy and Parental Leave:
+Section 6: Pregnancy and Parental Leave

-- a) Female employees shall be entitled to unpaid pregnancy leave of up to seventeen (17) weeks. - b) A female employee is entitled to up to 6 additional consecutive weeks of unpaid leave if, for reasons related to the birth or the termination of the pregnancy, she is unable to return to work when her leave ends under sub-section a). - c) On the advice of her doctor, if a pregnant employee requests a transfer due to workplace conditions, she will be provided alternate work, if available.
+- a) Employees shall be entitled to unpaid pregnancy leave of up to seventeen (17) weeks. - b) An employee is entitled to up to 6 additional consecutive weeks of unpaid leave if, for reasons related to the birth or the termination of the pregnancy, they are unable to return to work when their leave ends under sub-section a). - c) On the advice of their doctor, if a pregnant employee requests a transfer due to workplace conditions, they will be provided alternate work, if available.